Liverpool to Manchester ride

 It soon transpired that this was part of the Transpennine Trail, a Sustrans route that winds west to east from Southport to Hornsea.
 So I’d be guided by the blue signs that were dotted regularly along the way; not quite the wilderness trail that I was hoping for, but useful nonetheless.

 The city morphed into suburbs, then petered out to countryside, and soon the concrete riverside path had become gravel and I was riding along wide cycleways with tall grasses to each side.
 The river had been growing rather than shrinking as I’d travelled away from the bottleneck at Liverpool and the Wirral, the estuary reaching deep into the land, but it eventually gave way to winding river as the trail reached Widnes.
-I passed beneath the Widnes/Runcorn bridge, the steel arched in the shape of a pirate’s hat.
-Upstream the river would become unnavigable for both boats and bikes, the banks overgrown and wild, the river bed shallow and rapids-interrupted.
-Here, man-made waterways would once have carried cargo further inland, and now they would carry me.
+I passed beneath the Widnes/Runcorn bridge, the steel arch rising in the shape of a pirate’s hat.
+Upstream the river would become unnavigable for both boats and bikes, the banks overgrown and wild, the river bed shallow and rapids-interrupted, so man-made waterways would once have carried cargo further inland.
 Parallel to the Mersey on the opposite bank lay the Manchester Ship Canal; on my side was the St Helens canal, a ruler-straight cut alongside which the river meandered.
 I joined the towpath and was soon heading for the outskirts of Warrington, where great plumes of smoke rose from power station chimneys.